The law that criminalises sex between young people in India

 Another analysis, conducted in 2014 by The Hindu, found that 40% POCSO cases related to consensual sexual activity.

-Dr Jagadeesh Narayanareddy, professor at the Vydehi Institute of Medical Sciences and Research Centre, Bengaluru, explained that the risk for young men was particularly grave because, in the aftermath of the 2012 Nirbhaya case, the Juvenile Justice Act was amended to allow individuals between the ages of 16 and 18 to be tried as adults under the criminal justice system in cases involving heinous offences.
+Dr Jagadeesh Narayanareddy, professor at the Vydehi Institute of Medical Sciences and Research Centre, Bengaluru, explained that the risk for adolescent men was particularly grave because, in the aftermath of the 2012 Nirbhaya case, the Juvenile Justice Act was amended to allow individuals between the ages of 16 and 18 to be tried as adults under the criminal justice system in cases involving heinous offences.

 The social worker familiar with Padma and Ravi’s case noted that as a result of this amendment, “the board is within their right to transfer the case to the adult criminal justice system.
 And that is something that weighs very heavily on young people.”
 They cited an instance of a 19-year-old who was convicted for life imprisonment despite being in a consensual relationship.